 - They must be a resident of Great Britain (citizens in Northern Ireland will need to apply for their license via another service, the DVA)

 - Your teen must be at least 15 years and 9 months old at the time of applying for their provisional license

 - They must be able to read a standard licence plate from a 20-meter distance (with contact lenses or glasses if necessary)

 Your teen will need to either apply on the DVLA website or fill out a D1 form from the Post Office for their provisional license.
 While online applications can be processed within a week, it can take up to three weeks for postal applications to be completed.
 When submitting a provisional license application, your teen will need to let the DVLA know of the addresses they have held over the last 3 years, as well as providing a passport-style color photo.

 Your child will need to provide a valid form of identification such as a current passport, or a UK certificate of naturalization when applying for a provisional driving license.
 If your teen doesn’t have any of these documents, they are able to send their birth certificate along with another form of ID, such as their national insurance number, or a college union card.

 Costs to Consider

-When applying for your teen’s provisional driving licence, it’s important that you stay safe on the internet and only visit reputable websites.
-There are many unofficial sites that claim to process your licence application, however, they tend to charge high admin fees on top.
+When applying for your teen’s provisional driving license, it’s important that you stay safe on the internet and only visit reputable websites.
+There are many unofficial sites that claim to process your license application, however, they tend to charge high admin fees on top.
 It’s advised to use the DVLA website where you will be charged a fixed fee of £34 if you use the online service, or £43 if you make your application by post.

 Your teen should also consider taking out provisional insurance, which can keep them covered if they drive your car under your supervision.
 There are websites like Quotezone which enable you to compare numerous insurance providers in one go, helping you to find the best provisional insurance quote.